 What does the police written exam include?

-The police written exam as well as the content and length of the questions vary throughout the USA.
-They may depend on the size and location of the police department and the test provider can be different.
-One of the common tests is the POST that is provided by the state-run organization for Peace Officer Standards & Training.
-It is known as the National Police Officer Selection Test (NPOST).
+The police written exam as well as the content and length of the questions vary across the county.
+They may depend on the size and location of the police department, and the test provider can be different.
+One of the common tests is the POST that is provided by the state-run organization for Peace Officer Standards & Training or POST.
 Some police agencies will use tests developed by third-party companies or develop their own tests.